Pregnancy brings with it many strange and unfamiliar symptoms.

 It’s yet another sign of early pregnancy you may experience.

-Having thick white discharge before your period may also be a sign that you are ovulating (if it is soon enough) or it just happens before, and sometimes after, your period.
+Having a thick white discharge before your period may also be a sign that you are ovulating (if it is soon enough) or it just happens before, and sometimes after, your period.

 It’s normal, so sit down – you’re cool.